Lighting Your Big Green Egg: Techniques, Tips and Mistakes to Avoid

 Leave the lid open until the charcoal is glowing and the firelighter has burned away.
 This usually takes around 10 minutes.

-Step 6: Bring the Egg Up to Temperature
+Step 6: Bring the EGG up to temperature

 Close the dome and, with the top vent fully open, allow your EGG to come up to temperature.
 You’re aiming for around 230°C.

-Step 7: Set a Target Temperature
+Step 7: Set your target temperature

 You’re now ready to set your target temperature.
 Check out our blog on Mastering the Right Temperature for more guidance.
 As a simple starting point: